-Climate-related risks description Financial Impact Steps taken to manage the risks Physical Risk Acute physical risks • Increased severity and frequency of extreme weather events such as cyclones and floods.
-These have the potential to cause both idiosyncratic and systemic risks, resulting in potential damage to office equipment, machinery and facilities used during exhibitions, ceremonies, conferences, TV shows, product launches, concerts and other types of events.
-Operating cost and repairing expense increase Planned to establish a natural disasters emergency plan.
-Planned to devise an action plan to articulate the goals and targets of the reductions in GHG emission and energy consumption.
+- Increased severity and frequency of extreme weather events such as cyclones and floods.
+These have the potential to cause both idiosyncratic and systemic risks, resulting in potential damage to office equipment, machinery and facilities used during exhibitions, ceremonies, conferences, TV shows, product launches, concerts and other types of events. - Operating cost and repairing expense increase - Planned to establish a natural disasters emergency plan. - Planned to devise an action plan to articulate the goals and targets of the reductions in GHG emission and energy consumption.
 Outlined the plan to achieving those targets and defined responsibilities.

-Chronic physical risks Changes in precipitation patterns and extreme variability in weather patterns.
-Frequent extreme weather events and rising in sea levels are likely to pose disruptions to communities across the region over the long term, affecting economic output and business productivity.
-Revenue reducesOperating cost increases • Planned improvements, retrofits, relocations, or other changes to facilities that may reduce their vulnerability to climate impacts, and increases climate resilience in long term.
-Governments that have been pushing for new regulation to reduce GHG emission will pose a threat to financial performance of a business and increase • Record the energy consumption to identify peaks in usage, thus significant savings could be determined. regulatory risk. • Engaged with local or
+Chronic physical risks

+- Changes in precipitation patterns and extreme variability in weather patterns.
+Frequent extreme weather events and rising in sea levels are likely to pose disruptions to communities across the region over the long term, affecting economic output and business productivity. - Governments that have been pushing for new regulation to reduce GHG emission will pose a threat to financial performance of a business and increase regulatory risk.